Classes for Grundisburgh Village Show - 15 July 2023

 OVER SIXTY FIVES

-109. Flower arrangement using five flowers and foliage.
+109. Flower arrangement using greenery and seed heads.

 Notes: